Israel captures Palestinians who killed 3 in stabbing attack | Law-Order

 - Israel

-Israeli police said on Sunday that forces captured two Palestinian attackers who killed three people in a stabbing attack last week.
+Israeli police said on Sunday forces captured two Palestinians who killed three people in a stabbing attack last week and fled the scene, sparking a massive manhunt and keeping the country on edge.

-Israel launched a massive manhunt for the assailants, who after carrying out the stabbing rampage, fled the scene.
-Residents were asked to be on alert and not to pick up hitchhikers.
+The two attackers went on a stabbing rampage in the ultra-Orthodox city of Elad on Thursday, Israel's Independence Day, killing three and wounding at least four others before bolting.

 At least 18 Israelis have been killed in five attacks since March, including another stabbing rampage in southern Israel, two shootings in the Tel Aviv area, and a shooting last weekend in a West Bank settlement.
 Nearly 30 Palestinians have died in the violence — most of whom had carried out attacks or were involved in confrontations with Israeli forces in the West Bank.
 But an unarmed woman and two apparent bystanders were also among those killed and rights groups say Israel often uses excessive force.